 I don’t like political correctness.
 My favourite TV programme is ‘Allo ‘Allo!.
 My favourite music mostly comes from the seventies.
 I’m constantly finding something to grumble about.
 I’m an ale drinker and I look for some sort of reason for everything.

-When I was seventeen I was bored of all my hobbies and started writing to express and amuse myself, this ended up resulting in my book WILLIAM (UK, US, AUS) which I published on Amazon after I turned eighteen.
+When I was seventeen I was bored of all my hobbies and started writing to express and amuse myself, this ended up resulting in my book WILLIAM (now unpublished) which I published on Amazon after I turned eighteen.
 This started me down the writer’s path.
-A path which has led to this blog, a sequel to WILLIAM (Grayson & The Astronauts (UK, US, AUS) and hopefully more in future.
+A path which has led to this blog, a sequel to WILLIAM (Grayson & The Astronauts (also now unpublished) and hopefully more in future.

 I do plan on having this as a weekly post, probably every Monday but as we know life can sometimes get in the way.
 This will end up being a sort of online diary.